 488. There is a fine line between a well received, thoughtful gift and one that is perceived as a bribe.
 Send gifts to specific customers for specific reasons.
-These should be inexpensive but very appropriate to that book on gardening from eBay.
+These should be inexpensive but very appropriate to that person, or their company.
+For a person who told you she is wild about gardens, you might send a vintage book on gardening from eBay.
 Other appropriate ideas might be a travel brochure or an article from a magazine about a place a customer told you he wished he could go, a few pieces of her favorite candy, or a card with a picture of the same type of dog he said he has.
 Most things you or a family member create are almost always appropriate.